You are here

 A nine-week program

-Section 1: observational Drawing
+Section 1: observational Drawing - FULL

 This course offers high school students a unique opportunity to strengthen observational drawing skills and cultivate a personal point of view.
 Students explore traditional and innovative ways of rendering the observed world through a variety of styles and media.